 This is a crucial factor that new woodworkers should keep in mind.
 It might not seem too much but when you are using your compound miter saw every now and then, this feature would mean so much more.

 A single bevel miter saw can tilt its head in only one direction – either right or left.
-On the other hand, a double bevel miter saw can tilt the head in both the left and right side.
+On the other hand, a double bevel miter saw can tilt the head on both the left and right sides.

 With a double bevel, miter saw you will not have to flip the whole workpiece for making symmetrical cuts on both sides.
 With a single bevel miter saw, you will have to flip the whole workpiece.

 It might not seem too much when you are working on a small workpiece.
 However, if the workpiece is too big, you will have to go through a lot of hassle.